 Pier 13 Hoboken

-Stretching out into the Hudson and overseeing the gorgeous Manhattan skyline, Pier 13 is a great family-friendly beer garden to visit during the summer weekend.
+Pier 13 offers a family-friendly beer garden with stunning Manhattan skyline views during summer weekends.
 The open-air waterfront beer garden offers a variety of food, drinks, and entertainment.
-So have a meal from one of those food trucks, sit back and relax with a glass of cold beer or participate in water sports like paddle boarding, kayaking, and jet skiing.
+So having a meal from one of those food trucks is an experience.
+Enjoy a cold beer or engage in water sports like paddle boarding, kayaking, and jet skiing.

 Visit Branch Brook Park for Cherry Blossom